NickRewind: Media and merchandise

 As part of the launch of "The '90s Are All That" in 2011, the block had its own dedicated website, which featured clips, the schedule, and voting sections.

 In September 2015, along with the announcement of the block's relaunch as "The Splat", a new keyboard app was announced to be released to the Apple App Store and Google Play.
 Titled "The Splat Emoji Keyboard" and developed by Snaps Media, the app features pictures and GIFs of 90s Nicktoons characters and various objects.
 The app was released in October 2015, coinciding with the launch of The Splat.

 International versions

 United Kingdom

-In 2016, Nickelodeon UK launched a UK version of "NickSplat".
+In 2016, Nickelodeon UK launched a British version of "NickSplat".
 Instead of it being a block, it's an online-only service on Nick.co.uk.
 For a limited time in 2017, Nicktoons UK broadcast some of the shows from the block.

-Netherlands & Flanders
+Netherlands and Flanders

 On December 12, 2016, Nickelodeon Netherlands & Flanders launched a Dutch version of "NickSplat" simply called "Splat".
 The block airs on weeknights at midnight since the channel was extended to 24/7 programming.
 The block was ended in 2021.

 Russia

-In 2019, a YouTube channel of the same name was created, where shows are posted there.
+In 2019, a YouTube channel of the same name was created, where archival shows and clips were posted there up until February 22, 2022.